yudho/logistics-transport-sc-forecast-workshop/instructions.md

 ## Section A: Data Preparation
 ### A.1 Region selection
-Please check with your instructor about the regions where you will be working for this hands-on.
-You can change it by selecting the region name in the upper right of the screen:
+For this workshop, we will be working in the region `Asia Pacific (Singapore) ap-southeast-1` You can change it by selecting the region name in the upper right of the screen:

 ![Region selection](assets/pictures/region-selection.png "Region selection")

 ### A.2 Go to SageMaker
 We will use SageMaker Studio for data preparation.
-Type "sagemaker" on the search bar on top and click "Amazon SageMaker"
+Type `sagemaker` on the search bar on top and click `Amazon SageMaker`
 ![Go to SageMaker](assets/pictures/enter-sagemaker-in-console.png "Go to SageMaker")

 ### A.3 Enter studio
 On SageMaker console, locate and click "Amazon SageMaker Studio" on the left menu.
 There should be a user already created on the right pane.
-Click "Open studio".
-It may take a while for the studio to open, probably around 2-5 minutes.
+Click `Open studio`.
+It may take approximately 2-5 minutes for the studio to launch.
 ![Enter studio](assets/pictures/enter-sagemaker-studio.png "Enter studio")

 ### A.4 Download the Notebooks